 Do mosquitoes bite dogs?

 Mosquitoes do bite dogs and cats.
 In areas where fur is thin, such as the stomach ears and nose, mosquitoes can bite your pet and give them the same itching sensation as they give you.
 Pets are also not immune to the sickness and disease that can come with a bite.
 However, preventing mosquito bites isn’t as easy as spraying bug spray on your dog–– which is strongly discouraged.
-They only way to effectively prevent your dog or cat from being bitten by a mosquito is to ensure that your property is properly treated for mosquitos, which is where we come in!
+They only way to effectively prevent your dog or cat from being bitten by a mosquito is to ensure that your property is properly treated for mosquitoes, which is where we come in!

 When are mosquitoes the most and least active?